ssp7/Book-Management-System-For-Librarians/assignment/28-pair-Book_Management_System.md

 ### Architecture

-The system should have a blackboard architecture; specifically, a three-tier architecture.
-These should be opaque layers.
+The system should have a blackboard architecture.
 See Kung p156.

 At a minimum, your blackboard datastore shall track the status of all books in the system.
-You may read from a CSV or JSON file to initialize the datatore;
+You may read from a CSV or JSON file to initialize the datastore;
 there is no requirement to save updates to a file.
 The datastore shall also know the book management system's current date (which is not necessarily the date in your computer).